szaumoor/ZSTweaks/ZSTweaks/README.md

 Cats forever!

-- It improves AC by 1 and adds +4 bonus against missiles (net vanilla benefit for missiles)
+- It improves AC by 1 and adds +4 bonus against missiles
 - +1 Saves vs. Breath
 - Movement rate increased by a factor of 3